stacksmith/trivial-project/README.md

 ## KEY-VALUE SUBSTITUTION

-In addition to copying files from the template directory, TRIVIAL-PROJECT will substitute specially-tagged keys with values inside text files -- and even filenames.
+In addition to copying files from the template directory, TRIVIAL-PROJECT will replace specially marked text and rename specially named files.

 The syntax is simple: keys and values are obtained directly from the invocation of `(make-project :name "test" :SOMEKEY somevalue ...)`; any occurrences of the string --SOMEKEY--<sup>[1](#myfootnote1)</sup> inside the files will be replaced with the value.